bliutwo/leetcode_sols/leetcode_memo.md

 1. Brute force: Loop through each index, checking if there is any pair of adjacent, equivalent letters.
 If there is, erase those two characters, then reset the counter to -1 since the for loop will ++ (to bring you to index 0).
 The edge case is if you have an empty string, so break out of the loop if the string is empty (i.e. you get "aaaa" -> "", or if you just get "").
 Time: O(n^2), where n is the length of the string, since you could double back on the string for each character; Space: O(n), where n is the length of the string.

-2. Stack: Declare an empty stack (or just use an empty string), and loop over each character in the original string.
-If your stack/string is non-empty AND the current character is the same as the top character on your stack / the last character in your string, pop the element from the stack / pop off the last character from the string.
+2. Stack: Declare an empty stack (or just use an empty string, which we'll refer to as the "stack-string"), push the first character of the original string into the newly declared stack / stack-string, and loop over each remaining character in the original string.
+If your stack / stack-string is non-empty AND the current character in the original string is the same as the top character on your stack / the last character in your stack-string, pop the element from the stack / pop off the last character from the stack-string.
 Otherwise, push the character onto the stack / onto the end of the string.
 If you have a stack, construct a new string by popping off each character into a new empty string.
-If you have a string, just return the string.
+If you have the stack-string, just return that stack-string.
 Time: O(n), Space: O(n), where n is the length of the string.

 - delete last character of string *s*